Muadh-Adekunle-Monsuru/400L-Notes/CPS 407/Compiler Construction.md

     - Recovery involves inserting missing declarations into the symbol table with appropriate attributes, allowing the compilation to proceed.

 Each phase of compilation has different error-handling strategies, ensuring a smoother debugging process while preventing the compiler from failing abruptly.

+---
+### **Summary: Code Optimization**

+Code optimization involves techniques that enhance the efficiency of object code in terms of execution speed and storage usage while preserving the program’s meaning.
+It eliminates redundant code and improves execution efficiency.

+#### **Key Principles of Optimization:**
+1. Should achieve significant improvements with reasonable effort.
+2. Must preserve the original program’s meaning.
+3. Should reduce execution time and memory usage.

+#### **Types of Optimization:**
+- **Machine-Independent Optimization:**
+  - **Eliminating Redundant Computations:** Example: In `W = X * Y + Z`, redundant operations can be removed, producing a more efficient sequence like:
+    ```
+    LDA X
+    MUL Y
+    ADD Z
+    STA W
+    ```
+  - **Constant Folding:** Precomputing operations with known values at compile time, e.g., simplifying `A = 7*22/7*R**2` to `A = 22*R**2`.
+  - **Loop Invariant Code Motion:** Moving computations that don’t change within a loop outside of it to reduce redundant execution.

+- **Machine-Dependent Optimization:**
+  - Performed during actual code generation.
+  - Utilizes specific machine features, such as register allocation and efficient instruction selection, to enhance performance.

+Optimization ensures faster and more memory-efficient programs without altering the intended computations.

+---

+### **Answers to Exercise 1**

+1. **Why Assembly Code from Machine A Won't Run on Machine B**
+   Assembly language is machine-dependent, meaning instructions are specifically designed for a particular CPU architecture.
+Even if Machine A and Machine B are similar, differences in instruction sets, registers, memory architecture, or addressing modes can prevent direct execution of the same assembly code.
+Each machine requires its own assembler to translate assembly instructions into machine code that aligns with its architecture.

+2. **Factors Affecting Speed and Execution Efficiency When Choosing Compiler, Interpreter, or Assembler**
+   - **Compiler:**
+     - Translates the entire code before execution, resulting in faster execution.
+     - Requires more memory for storing compiled machine code.
+     - Better for performance-intensive applications.
+   - **Interpreter:**
+     - Executes code line-by-line, leading to slower execution speeds.
+     - Useful for debugging as errors are detected immediately during execution.
+     - Requires less memory since no complete compiled file is stored.
+   - **Assembler:**
+     - Converts assembly language to machine code with minimal processing overhead.
+     - Produces highly optimized, hardware-specific code, ensuring efficient execution.
+     - Requires knowledge of hardware architecture for effective use.

+3. **Relationship Between Code Translation Methods**
+   - **Compiler to Machine Language:**
+     - Converts high-level code into machine code in one go, creating an executable file.
+     - Execution is faster as the code is already translated.
+   - **Interpreter to Machine Language:**
+     - Translates and executes high-level code line-by-line at runtime.
+     - Slower compared to compiled code since translation happens during execution.
+   - **Assembler to Machine Language:**
+     - Converts assembly code (low-level human-readable instructions) into machine language.
+     - Produces highly optimized machine-specific code for efficient execution.

+Each method has its own advantages and use cases, depending on the application’s requirements.